Staying Mentally Healthy

 8. What skills and experiences do I have that make me a strong fit for my preferred industries and roles?

-Watch on Centered: Understanding Your Values
+Watch: Understanding Your Values

 Impostor Syndrome